Spencerg223/Spencer-Gilbert-QMB6316/assignment_03/README.md

 differently than tractors of other brands?

 ```
-BASED ON THE REGRESSION AN EXTRA HOUR DOES AFFECT THE PRICE OF A JOHN DEERE TRACTOR: ENGHOURS= 4.337
+BASED ON THE REGRESSION AN EXTRA HOUR DOES AFFECT THE PRICE OF A JOHN DEERE TRACTOR: T VALUE: ENGHOURS= 4.337>1.96